 One interesting thing about Dierdorf is that he is probably the first, and only, player ever to sneak out the back door when a man named Bo Schembechler showed up for an in-home recruiting visit.
-Bo was coaching at Miami of Ohio and he wanted Dierdorf’s talents at Miami.
+Bo was coaching at Miami of Ohio at the timeand he wanted Dierdorf’s talents at Miami.
 Obviously, the “visit” didn’t go well since, Dierdorf opted to leave before talking to the young coach of the Redskins.

 As fate would have it, Bo never forgot that incident.
-After he became the head coach at Michigan Schembechler encounted Dierdorf on campus.
+Shortly after he became the head coach at Michigan Schembechler encounted Dierdorf on campus.
 Dierdorf apparently extended his hand to welcome Bo to Michigan.
 He was totally shocked when Bo grabbed his midsection and said something like, “Dierdorf, you’re fat and you’re mine.”
 Oh my, what must have been going through Dan’s mind after that “meeting?”

 So, that’s a little background about Bo and Dan Dierdorf.
 As it turned out, Dan Dierdorf became one of Bo’s favorites and one of the best linemen ever to play at Michigan.